-- 1. Steinkamp's physical hopper seems stable in that it can hop 100^+ times without falling; - 2.
-Our two simulations, using measured parameters of the physical device, both match various features of the physical device, including foot trajectory, frequency of hop, body angle versus time, and the existence of an approximately period~11 motion; and - 3.
-All simulations that reasonably match device parameters are unstable, with a largest eigenvalue equal to at least 1.002, and typically 1.03; - 4.
-The non-linear simulations show no sign of a more complex attractor.
+- Steinkamp's physical hopper seems stable in that it can hop 100+ times without falling. - (2) Our two simulations, using measured parameters of the physical device, both match various features of the physical device, including foot trajectory, frequency of hop, body angle versus time, and the existence of an approximately period ~11 motion. - (3) All the simulations that reasonably match device parameters are unstable, with a largest eigenvalue equal to at least 1.002, and typically 1.03. - (4) The nonlinear simulations show no sign of a more complex attractor

-An apparent contradiction.
-We have an apparent contradiction.
-After 100 hops an initial perturbation, a deviation from a perfect limit-cycle launch, should grow by about a factor of $1.03^{100} \approx (1.03^{33})^3 \approx e^3 \approx 20$.
-How could people launch the device accurately enough so that this $20 \times$ amplification wouldn't lead to falling?
+An apparent contradiction: We have an apparent contradiction.
+After 100 hops, an initial perturbation, a deviation from a perfect limit-cycle launch, should grow by about a factor of $1.03^{100} \approx (1.03^{33})^3 \approx e^3 \approx 20$.
+How could people launch the device accurately enough so that this $20\times$ amplification would not lead to falling?

-6.1 The importance of launching technique

-As noted, when Steinkamp, or another practiced person, launches the device, they gently hold the back of the body for the first 10-15 hops (see Figure 4), while simultaneously walking along with it.
+6.1 The Importance of Launching Technique.
+As noted, when Steinkamp, or another practiced person, launches the device, they gently hold the back of the body for the first 10-15 hops (see Fig. 4), while simultaneously walking along with it.
 Perhaps a practiced launcher finds, or nearly finds, the limit cycle motion?

-Simulating launch.
-We made a simulation model of this launch: the fingers gently holding the tail in motion are modeled as a spring and parallel damper connected between a point on the tail and a rigid constant-velocity point, modeling the wrist.
-In detail (see Figure 4b):
+Simulating launch: We made a simulation model of this launch: the fingers gently holding the tail in motion are modeled as a spring and parallel damper connected between a point on the tail and a rigid constant-velocity point, modeling the wrist.
+In detail (see Fig. 4(b)):

-- The spring and damper are connected in a parallel configuration like a shock absorber; - One end of the shock absorber is connected to a point (x_m, y_m) fixed on the tail - The other end of the shock absorber is connected to a moving reference point with a prescribed constant-velocity x coordinate and y coordinate equal to that of the fixed point on the tail (equivalent to a ring sliding up and down on a vertical pole that is the y axis of the coordinate system containing the moving reference point).
+- The spring and damper are connected in a parallel configuration like a shock absorber. - One end of the shock absorber is connected to a point (x_m, y_m) fixed on the tail. - The other end of the shock absorber is connected to a moving reference point with a prescribed constant-velocity x coordinate and y coordinate equal to that of the fixed point on the tail (equivalent to a ring sliding up and down on a vertical pole that is the y axis of the coordinate system containing the moving reference point).